minio/docs/source/includes/linux/file-transfer-protocol-not-k8s.rst

       MinIO FTP Server listening on :8021
       MinIO SFTP Server listening on :8022

-2. Use your preferred ftp client to connect to the MinIO deployment.
+2. Use your preferred FTP client to connect to the MinIO deployment.
    You must connect as a user whose :ref:`policies <minio-policy>` allow access to the desired buckets and objects.

    The specifics of connecting to the MinIO deployment depend on your FTP client.